Choosing the best options.

 Deciding how to manage traffic during construction.

-During site preparation for the construction of this vital piece of infrastructure, Lower Queen Street will be closed for one week with diversions and traffic management in place.
+During site preparation for the construction of this vital piece of infrastructure, Lower Queen Street will be closed for five days with diversions and traffic management in place.

-This closure is needed for pre-construction work which will include moving services including water and power that currently pass under the structure.
+This closure is needed for pre-construction work which will include moving the many services including water and power that currently pass under the structure.

 There are two traffic management options being considered for the full construction period.

-Option A – build the slip road around the work site on Lower Queen Street to keep the road open - it will cost the project approximately $1 million more but allow vehicles to travel through the area at reduced speed.
+Option A – build the slip road around the work site on Lower Queen Street to keep the road open - it will cost the project up to $1 million more but allow vehicles to travel through the area at reduced speed.

 • There will still be short periods when the road will still need to be closed.
 These are likely be scheduled outside peak hours or at night.